 515 ATTENDANCE OF CLASSES AND INSTRUCTIONAL TIME

 Attendance is required of all students in all regularly scheduled classes and instructional time.
+Attendance for continuous remote learning is required as included in the District’s Return to Learn Plan, in consideration of age and content area, understanding that some work is done without synchronous computer connection.
 The superintendent shall, in cooperation with the school administration, staff, parents/guardians, and students, prepare rules and regulations to implement this policy.

 Elementary School Attendance